shakes76/sHDR/README.md

 SMILI_INCLUDE_DIR
 ```

 The VTK, ITK and Qt must match that of the SMILI build.
+If they do not match, on Windows you will get dllspec errors at link time.
 On my system these values were:
 ```
 D:/Dev/smili-release/include/Qt
 D:/Dev/smili-release/build-vs2013/lib/Release/milx-Qt.lib